NEMA connector: NEMA 1

-This "2-prong" design, with two flat parallel non-coplanar blades and slots, is used in most of North America and on the east coast of South America on lamps; consumer electronics such as clocks, radios, and battery chargers; and other double-insulated small appliances that do not require grounding (earthing).
+This two-prong design, with two flat parallel non-coplanar blades and slots, is used in most of North America and on the east coast of South America on lamps; consumer electronics such as clocks, radios, and battery chargers; and other double-insulated small appliances that do not require grounding (earthing).

 All NEMA 1 devices are two-wire non-grounding devices (hot-neutral) rated for 125 V maximum.
 1-15P plugs have two parallel flat blades, 1/4 in wide, 0.06 in thick, 5/8–23/32 in long, and spaced 1/2 in apart.

 1-15R receptacles have been prohibited in new construction in the United States and Canada since 1962, but remain in many older buildings, and this obsolete design is still available for repair use only.
 Since January 1, 1974, all new power outlets are required to have a ground connection, using grounded receptacles (typically 5-15R or 5-20R) that accept both grounded and non-grounded plugs.

-Replacement of obsolete NEMA 1 receptacles requires either rewiring with an additional ground conductor for a NEMA 5 receptacle, or a NEMA 5 receptacle complete with a ground fault circuit interrupter for two-wire non-grounded configurations (when a ground conductor is not available).
+Replacement of obsolete NEMA 1 receptacles requires either rewiring with an additional ground conductor for a NEMA5 receptacle, or a NEMA5 receptacle complete with a ground fault circuit interrupter for two-wire non-grounded configurations (when a ground conductor is not available).

-Ungrounded NEMA 1 plugs are still popularly used by manufacturers of small appliances and electronic devices because of the design's low cost and compact size, and they are upward compatible with modern grounded NEMA 5 receptacles.
+Ungrounded NEMA 1 plugs are still popularly used by manufacturers of small appliances and electronic devices because of the design's low cost and compact size, and they are upward compatible with modern grounded NEMA5 receptacles.
 Standards permit ungrounded plugs where the appliance does not require grounding due to low risk of leakage current, such as on double-insulated devices.

 In older plug designs both blades were the same width, so the plug could be inserted into the receptacle either way around.
 Many plugs manufactured since 1948 are polarized; the neutral blade is 5/16 in wide, 1/16 in wider than the line blade, so the plug can be inserted only one way.
-Polarized 1-15P plugs will not fit into unpolarized receptacles, which possess only narrow slots.
+Polarized 1-15P plugs will not fit into unpolarized receptacles, which have only narrow slots.
 Polarized 1-15P plugs will fit 5-15R grounded receptacles, which have the same wider slot for the neutral blade.
 Some devices that do not distinguish between neutral and line, such as internally isolated AC adapters, are still produced with unpolarized narrow blades.
-Cheater plug adapters allow a "3-prong" grounded 5-15P plug to be mated to a non-grounded 1-15R receptacle.
+Cheater plug adapters allow a three-prong grounded 5-15P plug to be mated to a non-grounded 1-15R receptacle.
 The adapters include a spade lug to allow connecting to ground, often via the cover screw used to attach the outlet faceplate.
 These adapters are illegal in some jurisdictions, in particular throughout Canada.